Advice

 This is a great question and one we hear quite often from aspiring rental arbitrators.
 The best way to convince your landlord is to anticipate their concerns and address them in the initial conversion.
 Often, landlords will not give their consent unless you take out various safety measures like vacation rental insurance.
 You’ll also need to assure them that you will do all the work.
 This work includes getting permission from various local councils if necessary, buying permits, and installing additional safety features like locks for owner’s closets, or taking out special insurance on items of particular value.

 Generally speaking, you’d be hard-pressed to find a landlord willing to allow their property to be used for short-term rentals if the property is furnished.
-For them, the risks would be too great and the rewards nowhere near high enough.
+For them, the risks would be too great, and the rewards nowhere near high enough.
 We’re not saying it’s impossible, but it’s just highly unlikely.

 What Are the Benefits of Rental Arbitrage / Airbnb Sublet?